Hypocalcemia – Diagnosis, Symptoms, and Treatment

 What is Hypocalcemia?

 The symptoms of acute hypocalcemia usually include tetany – this is a term for neuromuscular irritability.
 Patients also often develop numbness and paresthesias around the mouth as well as the hand and feet.
 Muscle spasms are another common manifestation.
 Severe cases result in laryngospasm, impaired cardiac function, seizure, and life-threatening cardiac arrhythmias.
-Due to the importance of this condition, it is critical that patients understand its causes, symptoms, and treatment.
-By the end of this article, you will have the answers to these essential questions:

-What causes Hypocalcemia?
+What Causes Hypocalcemia?

 - Inadequate PTH production (hypoparathyroidism)